Cover photo by Christian Fry.

 Behaviour

-Usually seen perched on vegetation close to or overhanging the water.
-Sometimes seen on rocks in the water.
-Interestingly the females are often more conspicuous than the males.
-Females are usually found alongside the males.
+The Upland Sprite is usually seen perched on vegetation close to or overhanging the water.
+It is sometimes also seen on rocks in the water.
+Interestingly, females are often more conspicuous than males and the two are usually found alongside one another.

 Status and Conservation

-Locally Common.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
-Makes little use of man-made habitats due to its reliance on flowing streams and rivers.
-Can occupy slightly degraded rivers, such as those with some alien plants along the banks, provided the water is flowing and clean enough.
+The Upland Sprite is locally Common.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+This species makes little use of man-made habitats due to its reliance on flowing streams and rivers.
+The Upland Sprite can occupy slightly degraded rivers, such as those with some alien plants along the banks, provided the water is flowing and clean enough.

 Distribution